AleksandrRogov/DynamicsWebApi/README.md

 ## Using Proxy

 **Node.js Only.** DynamicsWebApi supports different types of connections through proxy.
 To make it possible, I added two dependencies in a `package.json`:
-[http-proxy-agent](https://github.com/TooTallNate/node-https-proxy-agent) and [https-proxy-agent](https://github.com/TooTallNate/node-http-proxy-agent), based on a type of a protocol, DynamicsWebApi, based on a type of a protocol, DynamicsWebApi will use one of those agents.
+[http-proxy-agent](https://github.com/TooTallNate/node-https-proxy-agent) and [https-proxy-agent](https://github.com/TooTallNate/node-http-proxy-agent), DynamicsWebApi will use one of those agents based on the type of a protocol.

 In order to let DynamicsWebApi know that you are using proxy you have two options:
-1. add environmental variables `http_proxy` or `https_proxy` in your .env file
+1. add environmental variables `http_proxy` or `https_proxy`,
 2. or pass parameters in DynamicsWebApi configuration, for example:

 ```ts